asheesh2025/Roll-Dice-game/README.md

 # Roll-Dice

-This is about a Roll-Dice game which is created individually.
+This is about a Roll-Dice Game which is created individually.
 In this game maximum 3 members have to play together.